rastersoft/terminus/README.md

 Q: I'm using Wayland, and pressing Alt+F12 (or my keybinding) doesn't show the Quake-like terminal.
 A: That's because Wayland doesn't allow to an application to set its own keybindings.
+Fortunately, Terminus includes a Gnome Shell extension that allows to show the Quake-like terminal.
+If you have installed Terminus, just exit your session, enter again, and enable the extension with gnome-tweak-tool.

-You have to use the desktop keybindings to launch the script "terminus_showhide.sh", which makes use of the DBus remote control to show and hide the Quake-like terminal.
+Another way is using the desktop keybindings to launch the script "terminus_showhide.sh", which makes use of the DBus remote control to show and hide the Quake-like terminal.

 In Gnome Shell it is as easy as opening the Settings window, choose the "Keyboard" icon, and add there the desired hotkey, associating it with "terminus_showhide.sh" program.